SolomonKarimof/Our-Services-Section-HTML-CSS/README.md

 Overview
 This "Our Services" section is a responsive, visually appealing component that showcases different services offered by a company.
-It features six service cards with icons, descriptions, and "Read More" links.
+It features six service cards with icons, descriptions, and "btn" links.

 Features
 Responsive Design: Adapts to different screen sizes (mobile, tablet, desktop)